MEd Higher Ed in Student Affairs Apply

-- Once your application is complete, you will be contacted to conduct an admissions interview.
+- Once your application is complete, you may be contacted to conduct an admissions interview.

 - GRE/MAT scores are not required for this program.

 - Executive track - Applications are accepted on a rolling basis until the program is full.
 Our executive cohort students begin n the summer.

 - General cohort - Applications are accepted on a rolling basis until the program is full.
 Our general track students begin as a cohort in the fall.

 - Please be advised that applications will not be reviewed until they are complete (all required materials are received).

 - Check out our HESA graduate assistantship/fellowship opportunities [PDF].

 - Apply early!
 Our students begin as as cohorts, so admissions are stopped for the next academic year once enough qualified applicants are selected.